EdisonLeeeee/GraphGallery/README.md

 # ❓ FAQ

-Please fell free to contact me if you have any troubles: lijt55@mail2.sysu.edu.cn
+Please fell free to contact me if you have any troubles.

 # 😘 Acknowledgement
 This project is motivated by [Pytorch Geometric](https://github.com/rusty1s/pytorch_geometric), [Tensorflow Geometric](https://github.com/CrawlScript/tf_geometric), [Stellargraph](https://github.com/stellargraph/stellargraph) and [DGL](https://www.dgl.ai/), etc., and the original implementations of the authors, thanks for their excellent works!